-A personalized recognition approach is necessary for employee retention.
-No ifs, ands, or buts.
-It is the ONLY way your organization will stay ahead of the competition and keep a leg-up in this employee’s market.
+A personalized recognition approach is essential for retaining employees.
+It is the only way your organization can maintain a competitive edge in this employee-driven market.

-Now that you have the practical tools necessary to implement your new recognition program, don’t forget the heart of why you are doing this.
+Now that you know how to implement an employee recognition program, remember the purpose behind this strategy.
 Last month, we explained the difference between recognition and appreciation.
 While similar, appreciation is more of the “attitude of gratitude” and tends to be more informal.
 Recognition is often tied to a specific achievement.
-Both are so important as you begin to create an amazing organizational culture.
+Both are crucial as you begin to create an amazing organizational culture.

 As you begin to recognize your employees in meaningful ways, you will quickly see changes in their attitude and performance.